Meet the Faculty

 Seth Johnson, MBA, RHIA

-Seth Johnson is a new adjunct faculty member of the UTHSC faculty.
+Seth Johnson is a an adjunct faculty member of the UTHSC faculty.
 He has Bachelor of Science in Health Information Management (HIM) from UTHSC, and a Masters of Business Administration (MBA) from Milligan College.
 Seth started his career in the Emergency Department over 10 years ago.
 Since then, he has managed Operations of a multi-facility HIM Department, and served as Privacy Officer and Assistant Director of the HIM department of a level 1 trauma center.
 Seth moved into information technology to serve as Director of IT Project Management.
 While in this role, he managed a multi-million dollar McKesson Horizon implementation and successfully attested for Stage 1 Meaningful Use for 7 hospitals.
-He now serves a dual role as Director of Information Technology leading the Project Management Office and the IS Operations Department for Wellmont Health Systems in Kingsport, Tennessee.
+He then served a dual role as Director of Information Technology leading the Project Management Office and the IS Operations Department for Wellmont Health Systems in Kingsport, Tennessee.
+Today Seth is an Executive Consultant for Lexmark International providing HIT direction for healthcare providers across North America for the Lexmark Healthcare division.

 Seth is a past-president of the Tennessee Health Information Management Association and a delegate to the American Health Information Management Association.
 He also served as President of the Upper East HIMA of THIMA.
 He teaches the MHIM 541 Information Technology course.